bootphon/wordseg/tools/README.md

   directory containing the `wordseg-qsub.sh` script.

     * `<prepared-file>` is the input text file to be segmented.
-It is a suite of space separeted phonemes or syllables, one utterance per line.
+It is a suite of space separated phonemes or syllables, one utterance per line.

     * `<gold-file>` is the gold file to evaluate the segmented output,